turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 * With mentors:
     * Schedule regular meetings
     * Go to a Meetup with your mentor/utilize their network
     * If you work with a posse mentor, in what ways could you build the relationship within the posse?

-### Networking 101
-Another way to connect with people and begin relationships is through attending networking events and utilizing social media.

-#### Analyze Comfort Level
-When it comes to networking, you'll want to consider your working style.
-Where do you fall on the introversion/extroversion spectrum?
-This will help you understand where you'll be comfortable in networking situations.

-Often, people who lean towards extroversion will be more excited about using meetups for networking and outreach opportunities because they're gaining energy from being around a lot of people and conversations.

-Networking for introverts might look different.
-Here we'll break down some strategies for how you can start networking no matter your working style preference.

-#### Networking While Introverted
-One-on-one coffee meetings like we mentioned above might be the place where introverts feel more comfortable.
-As you think about who you might want to build your network from, consider the network you already have, particularly the "weak" ties and "dormant" ties within it:

-* **Weak Ties:**
-* **Dormant Ties:**

-Updates:
--Small Talk: Inverse of storytelling; how to make other person memorable.

 #### Meetups/Events
 For extroverts, Meetups are set up to be both interest groups for you to join and network within and to be a place that hosts regular events for talks and building connections.
 If you're not as comfortable with writing emails, think about how you can use a networking event to take the place of that initial communication!